Find and fix writing mistakes instantly

 - Tom creates websites.

-To add more details explaining the manner in which Tom creates website, we’ll add a new word to the end of the sentence.
+To add more details explaining the manner in which Tom creates websites, we’ll add a new word to the end of the sentence in this short adverb examples list:

 - Tom creates websites quickly.